Apartments Made Affordable by Government Funding:

 How to Apply:

-Interested applicants must be referred by their HSS specialist or caste manager, using the MDOD web-based waitlist.
-Contact your HSS specialist or case manager, who will complete the pre-screening and application for you.
+Interested applicants must be referred by their HSS professional or case manager, using the MDOD web-based waitlist.
+Contact your HSS professional or case manager, who will complete the pre-screening and application with you.

 Community Choice Homes